itn-trust/itn-did-spec/README.md

 #### Create

 Description: Based on the DID data schema context file and DID method an ITN process anchors a DID and its DID document and delivers it to the requestor.
-Constraints: Compliance with the DID data schema and DID method requirements.
-Can only be invoked by the DID controller(s).
+Constraints: Can only be invoked by the DID controller(s).

+Requirements:

+- `creator` input parameter can be a DID String or a DID document.
+- The provided DID MUST be compliant with the did:itn method.
+- The provided DID document MUST be compliant with the DID V1.0 DID document specification.

+`Note: Question to Umed -- as per below comments - if its just DID string - how & when DID Document is created then??`

 ##### `create()` API